-Heather is a third year Art History major with a minor in Medieval Studies, looking to concentrate in Medieval Art.
+Heather was an Art History major with a minor in Medieval Studies.
 Her long-standing love of Grimm’s Fairy Tales and historical costume dramas initially drew her to studying the visual culture of the Middle Ages.
-Her interest lies in looking at the development of regional differences in architecture and illuminated manuscripts over time as shaped by local religious histories of the former Roman world.
-She looks forward to pursuing a future career in Museum Studies.
+Heather worked with the development of regional differences in architecture and illuminated manuscripts over time as shaped by local religious histories of the former Roman world.
+She is currently pursuing a career in Museum Studies.

 Caroline, a Jefferson Scholar and Echols Scholar, double majored in Medieval Studies and English.
 Her love of Beowulf initially drew her to the field and she primarily studied the theological and literary cultures of thirteenth- and fourteenth-century England.
 She completed her Medieval Studies thesis, entitled “Unknowing to Know the Unknown: The Role of the English Language in the Apophatic Contemplation of The Cloud of Unknowing,” in December 2012 and went on to complete a thesis for the Distinguished Majors Program in English on legal authority and moral law in Havelok the Dane.

 Margaret, an Echols Scholar, double majored in Medieval Studies and Environmental Science.
 She worked with the Christian conversion period in Anglo-Saxon England.